Rebrodie/Counter/README.md

-# Background Counter (2/40)
+# Counter (2/40)

 Welcome to the Counter project!
-This project is part of the JavaScript projects series from [freeCodeCamp](https://www.freecodecamp.org/news/javascript-projects-for-beginners/).
-It's a simple web application that allows you to change the background color by clicking a button.
+This project is part of the JavaScript projects series from [freeCodeCamp]([https://www.freecodecamp.org/](https://www.freecodecamp.org/news/javascript-projects-for-beginners/)).
+It's a simple web application that allows you to count and keep track of numbers.

 ## Table of Contents